 What you may not know about Council decisions

 Residents may not be aware that Liverpool City Council conducts scheduled briefing sessions for all Councillors, usually held five days before the next General Council Meeting.
 These sessions present critical information to Councillors that is often very difficult to convey via written information.
-Council Officers present reports on issues involving planning, finance and Community services to be decided upon at the following Council Meeting.
+Council Officers present reports on issues involving planning, finance, and Community services to be decided upon at the following Council Meeting.

 That begs the question, how can non-attending Councillors make an informed decision when they do not know the full ramifications of the issues that come before Council?

-Council staff prepare detailed reports for briefing sessions and make recommendations which are usually limited to; “approval”, “refusal” or “do nothing”, however during Councillor briefing sessions the initial recommendations may change due to additional information not previously taken into consideration.
+Council staff prepare detailed reports for briefing sessions and make recommendations which are usually limited to; “approval”, “refusal” or “note the report”, however during Councillor briefing sessions the initial recommendations may change due to additional information not previously taken into consideration.

 Cr Peter Harle JP.

 If you wish to discuss any of the above or any Council matter, feel free to contact me at any time you consider reasonable on;

 Mobile: 0412 736 956 private email: Peter Harle or Councillor email: Councillor Harle